 The BP Scholarships are available for undergraduate students starting at Oxford in 2018 who are studying a defined list of STEM subjects (Science, Technology, Engineering and Mathematics), as well as Economics and Management.

 The programme, launched in 2012, focuses on supporting the education and development of the next generation of engineers and scientists by building the skills and knowledge needed to work in the energy industry.
-Students in receipt of a BP Scholarship will receive £3,000 per annum for the normal duration of their course.
+Students in receipt of a BP Scholarship will receive £3,000 per annum from their second year of study.

-Applications for the 2018/19 programme are not yet open.
+Applications for the 2018/19 programme are now closed.

 |Fee status:||Home/EU and Overseas|